Noise reduction is imperative in many contexts.

 To be in accordance with the permissible emergence, various noise reduction devices can be envisaged such as sound-absorbing hoods, silencers, noise barriers.

-ITS studies and markets all noise reduction solutions in industrial environments.
+ITS studies and markets all noise reduction solutions in industrial area and for environment.